akshaygh0sh/US-Roads/documents/log.md

 Week 4: Nick and Akshay implemented A* algorithm and test cases for comparing time efficiency between Djikstra and A* algorithms.
 Jeewon implemented test casees for comparing if Djikstra and A* algorithm returns the same output.

+Week 5: Same as past few weeks, we work together at Grainger library and code what we need to get done collaboratively on someone's computer.
+This week, we implemented basic structure of visualization using OpenLayers using Nick's computer.
+Then, Nick focused on compiling our application on browser, Akshay focused on moving all the points from Africa to America.
+Jeewon

 ## What problems you encountered (if any) that prevented you from meeting your goals

 Week 1: We encountered problem when we tried to download some packages for reading data in as csv file.
 The problem was cmake package was too old.
 However, we solved this problem by using docker container.